UP Assembly adjourns sine die, opposition cries foul

 The Uttar Pradesh Assembly was on Friday abruptly adjourned a week ahead of schedule with the BJP-majority House passing the state Budget without a detailed department-by-department discussion, a move protested by the Opposition The Budget session was earlier supposed to continue till March 6.
 But a revised schedule brought in by the government scrapped the remaining sittings.

-The Budget presented in the assembly on February 18 was passed by voice vote, before Speaker Hriday Narayan Dikshit adjourned the session sine die The opposition accused the government of running away from a thorough discussion.
+The Budget presented in the assembly on February 18 was passed by voice vote, before Speaker Hriday Narayan Dikshit adjourned the session sine die The opposition accused the government of running away from a thorough discussion and “killing democracy”.
 Samajwadi Party and Bahujan Samaj Party MLAs walked out of the House in protest.

-Also as a mark of protest, many opposition members stayed put in the assembly chamber for some time even after the adjournment The assembly’s business advisory committee had earlier decided that the budgets of different departments will be discussed separately, Leader of Opposition Ram Govind Chaudhary said.
+Also as a mark of protest, many opposition members stayed put in the assembly chamber for an hour even after the adjournment The assembly’s business advisory committee had earlier decided that the budgets of different departments will be discussed separately, Leader of Opposition Ram Govind Chaudhary said.

 The SP leader said this would have given the opposition parties a chance to move cut motions Such motions, seeking a reduction in budget allocations, routinely get defeated in the House if the government of the day has the numbers.
 Yet they allow parties to express opposition to the provisions.